Fragmon/klipper_max_flow_test/README.md

 ### "SG median = n/a" during the test

+The most common cause: your extruder is in **SpreadCycle** mode, not StealthChop.
+StallGuard4 (TMC2240/TMC2209) only works in StealthChop.
+See [the StealthChop section above](#-important-stealthchop-required-for-stallguard) for how to fix this.

+Other possible causes:
-SG values aren't being read.
-Make sure you're running the latest plugin version which reads SG/CS directly from the driver registers (not via `get_status()`).
+- Plugin is older than the register-direct-read version — make sure you're on the latest from this repo (the plugin must read SG/CS directly from the driver registers, not via `get_status()`)
+- TMC driver isn't responding at all — run `DUMP_TMC STEPPER=extruder` to verify communication

 ### Reached MAX without trigger